Article Page

 How to Play Indian Rummy: Step-by-Step Guide

 To win at Indian Rummy, you must organize your 13 cards into valid groups consisting of sequences and sets.
-The non-negotiable requirement for a valid declaration is having at least two sequences, one of which must be a Pure Sequence (three or more consecutive cards of the same suit without any Joker).
+The non-negotiable requirement for a valid declaration is having at least two sequences, one of which must be a Pure Sequence (three or more consecutive cards of the same suit without any Jokers).

 Quick Reference: Winning Requirements